-Marking the launch of the Centre of Progressive Policy’s health and social care programme, our new and independent paper has identified two stark population inequalities which powerfully show why this work is needed:
+Marking the launch of the Centre of Progressive Policy’s inquiry into health and social care in England, our first report has identified two stark population inequalities which powerfully show why this work is needed.

 6% of the population reside in 13 “crunch zones.”
 These are local authorities which have an elderly population weighing on an underfunded care sector, in turn compounding financial pressures on NHS trusts.